Aaron K Braxton

 When there's greatness inside, who says you can't fly

 Aaron Braxton: ABOUT ME

-Sharing a passion for the creative arts and education, (it also says in my high school yearbook that I wanted to be a writer, actor, and teacher), as well as a commitment to life-long learning, I have purposefully crafted a unique path that integrates art with pedagogy.
+Sharing a passion for all aspects of the creative arts and education (it says in my high school yearbook that I wanted to be a writer, actor and teacher) as well as a life-long commitment to learning, I have purposefully crafted a unique career path that integrates art with pedagogy.
 Those with limited vision may think, "I spread myself too thin."
 I think I am like a super nova, always expanding and intentionally, graciously, increasing the depth of who I am and the brightness of my talents.

 In this era of steady change, uncertainty and challenge, I believe the truth and humanity in art is needed more than ever.
 It is important to arouse curiosity and elicit questions about individual and collective experiences in meaningful ways, in order to motivate socially conscious people who are aware of their personal power and the impact their actions have on individual and collective choices, ideologies and our planet.

 A strong, vital and progressive community cannot be accomplished unless people are challenged to become critical thinkers, risk takers, and believe above all else, their actions will make positive differences in the world.
 My art contributes to that ideology.

 I believe we are all free to examine limitations, but I am motivated by knowing that, while given the privilege to exist, I will win.
 No matter what!
 The industry may be sleeping, but I am wide awake and I will continue to leap without a net because I wasn't built to fail.
 NO MATTER WHAT!